assigdev/django-project-alt-template/Readme.md

 **if you run docker with sudo, run make with sudo**

-for configure (migrate, collectstatic and createsuperuser) in another terminal connection
+for configure (migrate, collectstatic and createsuperuser) in another terminal session:

     $ make configure

 #### For dev with sqlite without docker containers(Not recommended
 )